EPCCed/eidf-docs/docs/storage/faq.md

 If you want to use both, use the CephFS Shared Storage or S3.
 These are the only storage that can be shared between the two services.

-See more details about the Notebook service [here](../services/jhub/index.md).
+See more details about the [Notebook service](../services/jhub/index.md).

 ## I have an additional question not covered, what do I do?